 Modern Slavery Statement

-Elis UK Limited Modern Slavery Act Slavery and Human Trafficking Statement for financial year ending 31 December 2023
+Elis UK Limited Modern Slavery Act Slavery and Human Trafficking Statement for financial year ending 31 December 2024

 INTRODUCTION

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and is the statement of Elis UK Limited (the “Company”) for the financial year ending 31 December 2023.
-This statement details the steps taken by the Company to prevent slavery, servitude and forced or compulsory labour; and human trafficking taking place in any part of its business or supply chain.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and is the statement of Elis UK Limited (the “Company”) for the financial year ending 31 December 2024.
+This statement details the steps taken by the Company to prevent slavery, servitude and forced or compulsory labour, and human trafficking taking place in any part of its business or supply chain.

 The Group’s commitment to ethical business practices is documented in the Group’s Code of Ethics.
 Its principles apply to the Group as a whole, its employees and the way it does business with its suppliers.
-The Groups values are consistent with the fundamental principles laid down by the United Nations (UN) Universal Declaration of Human Rights and the European Convention on Human Rights, the UN Convention on the Rights of the Child and the UN Global Compact.
+The Group’s values are consistent with the fundamental principles laid down by the United Nations (UN) Universal Declaration of Human Rights and the European Convention on Human Rights, the UN Convention on the Rights of the Child and the UN Global Compact.

+The Supplier Code of Conduct confirms the Group’s commitment to promoting and adhering to international human rights principles and it sets out the standards imposed on the Group’s suppliers and subcontractors regarding fair practices, human rights (in particular, forced labour, child labour, working time, compensation and discrimination) working conditions, freedom of association and collective bargaining, and environmental protection.
 The entire Group is fully aware of, and committed to, its legal and moral obligations to prevent forced, bonded or compulsory labour and human trafficking.
 The Company (together with the Group) is committed to improving its practices wherever possible in the fight against modern slavery and human trafficking.

 ELIS UK BUSINESS